michaelwalkoski/phpapp-example/README.md

 Choose the **master** branch.

-Two environment will be automatically created for you.
+Two environments will be automatically created for you.
 Click the **All Done** button to continue.

 At this point you will pause the *new application workflow* and edit the deployment instructions in a new tab before continuing.